 How well does your organization’s current I-9 process work?

 Over the last few years, I-9 audits have increased by 750% .
 Every I-9 error can trigger further audits, fines, and takes valuable time.
 It’s increasingly imperative to have a system and process that meets current realities.
 These systems allow employees to digitally input data, allow HR teams to verify information is correct, and finally trigger end of life for those records.

-The I-9 scenario is just one example of how inefficient record systems can impact your company growth.
+The I-9 scenario is just one example of how inefficient employee file management systems can impact your company growth.
 To address these challenges requires a proactive, smart, digital solution.

 Organizational safety is important, but in manufacturing it’s critical.
 Work stops when there’s a safety incident on the job.
 When work stops, money is lost.
 The story was recently told of a manufacturing company that made an interesting discovery.
 There was a correlation between absenteeism and safety incidents.
 Team members who were most often absent from work, reported more safety events.
 But what do you do with that bit of information?

 Could you take that absentee information and design targeted safety programs?
 Would such programs make a difference for your front line people?
 The answer is obvious.
 Innovation starts with asking questions.
 But without data to answer those questions, innovation doesn’t happen.
 As the human resource specialist, you are in the best position to make sure records are more than just paper and files.